Your Swiss Family Robinson-themed vacation is just a booking away.

 History buffs rejoice!
 This tree house is located near the north coast of France in the countryside area of Brittany.
 The area is full of world-famous sites, such as the Mont Saint Michel monastery, and medieval ruins.
-The flat land is perfect for biking to the nearby historic town of Dinan and the walled port city of St. Malo.
+The flat land is perfect for looking out the glass windows, as well as biking to the nearby historic town of Dinan and the walled port city of St. Malo.
 From $146 USD per night.

 6. Heart of Kentucky – Daniel Boone National Forest, Kentucky

 This tree house, situated on the shores of Lake Cumberland in the middle of the Daniel Boone National Forest, is perfect for all your outdoor needs.
 The area is open to hunting and fishing, so don’t forget to pack your poles and your licenses.
 You can also whitewater raft, ATV across 50 miles of developed trails, hike in nearby state parks, and attend the Bluegrass Festival in September.
-Family friendly and perfect for a weekend away with friends.
+It has rope bridges, is family friendly, and has to be perfect for a weekend away with friends.
 From $154 per night.

 7. Family Fun in the Mountains – near Madrid, Spain

 Designed with families in mind, these tree houses in Sierra de Guadarrama Park are perfect for families who want an active weekend getaway.
 Good luck choosing between the tennis courts, indoor playground, swimming pools, and other sports facilities.
-The Sierra de Guadarrama is also home to a biological reserve, over a thousand unique species of animals, and spectacular hiking.
+The Sierra de Guadarrama is also home to a biological reserve, over a thousand unique species of animals, and spectacular hiking for kids and grown-ups.
 From $79 USD per night.

 Looking for some relief from the Texas heat, and maybe a little adventure?
+You’ll never look at an oak tree the same again.
 Located outside Austin, this round cabin offers 360-degree views and great swimming access.
 The site specializes in ziplining, and guests with an adventurous side will find themselves right at home here.
+It’s a real treesort, but you’ll feel like you’re in a secluded intown treehouse thanks to its close vicinity to Austin.
 From $432 per night.

 9. Wildlife Viewing – Bandhavgarh National Park, Central India

 These tree houses, built at the edge of Bandhavgarh National Park, combine the best parts of luxury and sustainable living.
-Each cabin has a balcony with views into the wildlife park (tiger and white tiger sightings are not uncommon) and is well-furnished.
+Each cabin has a balcony with views into the wildlife park (tiger and white tiger sightings are not uncommon) and is well-furnished with running water and modern amenities.
 Choose from a walking, biking or motored safari through the park, or fantastic birdwatching opportunities (over 250 unique species).
 The lodge also offers massages, excursions to historical sites, and local weaving workshops.
 From $28 USD per night.

 If you’re looking to stay off the beaten path, this eco village is a top choice.
 The camp advertises itself as “relaxation central,” and guests are encouraged to explore the pristine beaches, birdwatch, and participate in guided hikes and tours.
 Wirawila is located next to several historic and religious sites, which are open and welcoming to visitors.
 From $90 USD per night.